-Nisha Patel is executive director of the US Partnership on Mobility from Poverty at the Urban Institute.
+Nisha Patel is an Institute fellow and executive director of the US Partnership on Mobility from Poverty at the Urban Institute.
 Supported by the Bill & Melinda Gates Foundation, the partnership is a nonpartisan group of leaders, experts, and practitioners working to identify promising interventions to make real, lasting progress against persistent poverty in America.

 Patel has nearly two decades of experience leading, developing, and implementing initiatives to increase economic opportunities for low-income families.
 She served in the Obama administration as director of the Office of Family Assistance within the US Department of Health and Human Services, overseeing a $17 billion annual portfolio of federal grants, including the Temporary Assistance for Needy Families program.